 Kanakakunnu Palace – Some Fun Facts

-- An all India Dance Festival (October to March) is organised by the Department of Tourism at Kanakakkunnu Palace every year
+- An all India Dance Festival (October to March) is organized by the Department of Tourism at Kanakakkunnu Palace every year

-- Exquisite pieces of royal furniture and Massive crystal chandeliers can be seen inside the palace giving a glimpse to the luxury life of royal family
+- Exquisite pieces of royal furniture and Massive crystal chandeliers can be seen inside the palace giving a glimpse of the luxurious life of a royal family